 6. Disbursement of Aid

-Disbursements occur once a week throughout the term, unless there is a holiday.
-Disbursements begin no earlier than 10 days prior to the first day of instruction for each term and will first be applied to outstanding university charges.
+Disbursements occur once a week throughout the semester, unless there is a holiday.
+Disbursements begin no earlier than 10 days prior to the first day of instruction for each semester and will first be applied to outstanding university charges.
 If funds remain, they will be paid to you for other educational expenses.

 Sac State students are assigned an (estimated) Cost of Attendance (COA) that provides a projection of reasonable costs to attend Sac State for a nine month school period.
 The COA generally incorporates two types of costs associated with going to college: direct costs and indirect costs.